Catholic Church sexual abuse cases by country: El Salvador

 In November 2015, sex abuse scandals in El Salvador's sole non-military Catholic diocese, the Archdiocese of San Salvador, started coming to light when the archdiocese's third highest-ranking priest Jesus Delgado, who was also the biographer and personal secretary of the Salvadoran Archbishop Oscar Romero was dismissed by the archdiocese after its investigation showed that he had molested a girl, now 42 years of age, when she was between the ages of 9 and 17.
 Due to the statute of limitations, Delgado could not face criminal charges.
 In December 2016, a canonical court convicted Delgado and two other El Salvador priests, Francisco Galvez and Antonio Molina, of committing acts of sex abuse between the years 1980 and 2000 and laicized them from the priesthood.
 In November 2019, the archdiocese acknowledged sex abuse committed by a priest identified as Leopoldo Sosa Tolentino in 1994 and issued a public apology to his victim.
 Tolentino was suspended from ministry and began the canonical trial process.
 It was also reported at this time that another El Salvador priest had been laicized in 2019 after pleading guilty to sex abuse in a Holy See trial and is serving a 16-year prison sentence after being convicted in a criminal trial.

 Mexico

-Fr.
 Marcial Maciel (1920–2008) founded the Legion of Christ, a Catholic order of priests originating in Mexico.
 Nine former seminarians of his order accused Maciel of molestation.
 Maciel maintained his innocence of the accusations.